 - Basilica de la Sagrada Familia - The Sagrada Familia is a Catholic basilica designed by Antonio Gaudí.

-Construction started in 1882 and continues to this day.
-It is considered Gaudí’s masterpiece, one of Spain’s top attractions, and the second most visited church in Europe, after Saint Peter’s Basilica in the Vatican.
+Construction began in 1882 and continues to this day.
+It is regarded as Gaudí’s masterpiece, one of Spain’s top attractions, and the most visited church in Europe, second only to Saint Peter’s Basilica in the Vatican.

 Upon completion, it will be the tallest Christian church in the world.

-- Passeig de Gracia - Paseo de Gracia is one of Barcelona’s main avenues, filled with commercial and business areas.
-It also features many significant examples of Modernist Architecture, such as Casa Batlló and La Pedrera by Antoni Gaudí, and other buildings by renowned Catalan architects like Lluís Domènech i Montaner.
-These structures are recognized as World Heritage Sites by UNESCO.
+- Passeig de Gracia - Paseo de Gracia is one of Barcelona’s main avenues, bustling with commercial and business areas.
+It also features significant examples of Modernist Architecture, such as Casa Batlló and La Pedrera by Antoni Gaudí, along with other houses by renowned Catalan architects like Lluís Domènech i Montaner.
+These buildings are recognized as part of the World Heritage by UNESCO.

-The avenue is located in central Barcelona, the Ensanche, and connects Plaza Cataluña to the east with Calle Mayor de Gracia to the west.
+The avenue is centrally located in Barcelona’s Ensanche, connecting Plaza Cataluña to the east with Calle Mayor de Gracia to the west.

 - Casa Mila - La Pedrera - Casa Milà, commonly known as “La Pedrera,” is a Modernist building by Antoni Gaudí, constructed between 1906 and 1910.

-It is one of Barcelona’s most visited buildings, attracting 20 million visitors since it opened to the public in 1987.
+It is one of Barcelona’s most visited buildings, attracting 20 million visitors since opening to the public in 1987.

-- Casa Batllo - Casa Batlló is a building designed by Antoni Gaudí, the leading figure of Catalan Modernisme (a modernist Catalan movement).
+- Casa Batllo - Casa Batlló is a building designed by Antoni Gaudí, the leading figure of the Catalan “Modernisme” (a modernist Catalan movement).

-Constructed between 1904 and 1906, it is located at number 43 Paseo de Gracia, in the so-called “Manzana de la Discordia” (literally “Apple of Discord”).
-This name arises from the concentration of modernist buildings by different architects: Casa Amatller, Casa Lleó i Morera, Casa Mulleras, and Casa Josefina Bonet.
+Constructed between 1904 and 1906, it is located at number 43 on Paseo de Gracia, in the “Manzana de la Discordia” (literally “Apple of Discord”).
+This name arose due to the concentration of modernist buildings by different architects: Casa Amatller, Casa Lleó i Morera, Casa Mulleras, and Casa Josefina Bonet.

 - Casa Amatller - Casa Amatller is a Modernist building adjacent to Casa Batlló and near Casa Lleó i Morera.
 It was designed by architect Josep Puig i Cadafalch between 1898 and 1900.

-- Casa Lleo i Morera - Casa Lleó i Morera is a Modernist building designed by architect Lluís Domènech i Montaner.
-It is located at number 35 Paseo de Gracia.
+- Manzana de la Discordia - Casa Lleó i Morera is a Modernist building designed by architect Lluís Domènech i Montaner.
+It is located at number 35 on Paseo de Gracia.

-- Plaza de Catalunya - Plaza Cataluña is a central square in Barcelona, one of the city’s main hubs.
+- Plaza de Catalunya - Plaza Cataluña is a central square in Barcelona, serving as one of the city’s main hubs.

 Covering an area of 5 hectares, it serves as the junction between Barcelona’s old town and the Ensanche (one of the city’s districts).

-- Via Laietana - Vía Layetana is a street that connects the Ensanche with the Port, passing through Ciutat Vella.
+- Via Laietana - Vía Layetana is a street that connects the Ensanche with the Port, traversing Ciutat Vella.

 It is named in honor of the area’s first Iberian inhabitants.